-- 1 quart warm water
+- 1 quart of warm water

-- 1/2 cup white vinegar
+- ½ cup white vinegar

 - When you blot the stain, any liquid is absorbed upward and out of the fabric.
-Instead of pressing it into the fabric, you are wicking it up from the carpet, mattress, sofa, or other surface to be cleaned.
+Instead of pressing it into the fabric, you are wicking it up from the carpet, mattress, sofa, or another surface.

-If the stain is still visible after it dries, try a mixture of vinegar with baking soda added in a spray applicator.
-Baking soda reacts with the vinegar to help lift the stain.
+If the stain is still visible after it dries, try the mixture with baking soda added in the spray applicator.

-Pros and Cons of Getting Out Pet Stains with Vinegar
+Pros and Cons of Getting Out Pet Stains With Vinegar

 - Natural disinfectant - the acetic acid in vinegar works as a natural disinfected and deodorizer.

-The biggest draw back of getting out pet stains with vinegar is the smell.
+The biggest drawback of getting out pet stains with vinegar is the smell.
 While it is a natural deodorizer, the lingering smell of vinegar isn't a favorite.
 To neutralize the smell, sprinkle the area with baking soda after cleaning the stain.
-Let it sit until the stain is dry and then vacuum up the baking soda.
+Let it sit until the stain is dry, and then vacuum up the baking soda.

 White vinegar is a natural alternative when it comes to cleaning up pet stains.
 It's cost-effective, but the smell can be too much to bear for some people.
 There are ways to get around the drawbacks, so you can use this safe and effective cleaner that doesn't harm your pets.